c-blake/cligen/README.md

 ===============
 There are so many CLI parser frameworks out there...Why do we need yet another?
-This approach to command-line interfaces has both great Don't Repeat Yourself ("DRY", or relatedly "a few points of edit") properties.
-It also has nice "loose coupling" properties.  `cligen` need not even be *present on the system* unless you are compiling a CLI executable.
+This approach to command-line interfaces has both great Don't Repeat Yourself ("DRY", or relatedly "a few points of edit") properties and also has nice "loose coupling" properties.  `cligen` need not even be *present on the system* unless you are compiling a CLI executable.
 Similarly, wrapped routines need not be in the same module, modifiable, or know anything about `cligen`.
 This